 At the beginning of the Vicksburg Campaign, the brigade of which the 9th Arkansas Infantry was a part was located at Port Hudson, Louisiana.
 It was ordered to Tullahoma, Tennessee on or about 15 April 1863, but was recalled on 18 April 1863 and sent to participate in the Battle of Champion’s Hill in Mississippi on 16 May 1863.

-The Confederates were badly out-generaled at Champion’s Hill.
-The Confederate officer in charge, General Stephen D. Lee (no relation to Robert E.) marched his soldiers piecemeal into Grant’s entrenched position.
+The Confederates were out-generaled at Champion’s Hill.
+The Confederate in charge, General Stephen Lee (no relation to Robert E.) marched his soldiers piecemeal into Grant’s entrenched position.
+You don’t need to be a military genius to sense this was a dumb idea.
 About 4,300 Confederate soldiers and 2,500 Union soldiers were casualties.
 It was considered a Union victory and a decisive battle in the Vicksburg campaign.

 On our way home from a trip to Nashville, Gary and I drove around the area of the battle.
 It is a backwoods area just east of Vicksburg, almost entirely forgotten by history.
 There is no park and no historical markers, except a stone monument where Confederate Brigadier General Leonard Tilghman died.

 On 19 May 1863, whatever was left of John Allen’s division after Champion’s Hill arrived at Jackson, Mississippi.
 He was in the 1st Mississippi CSA Hospital in Jackson from May 31 to June 13, 1863.
 The diagnosis: “diarrhea, acute.”
 That was near the end of the second year of his one-year enlistment.